VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/North DAGs a58f7143ef524c8a8c737df90162d3fb.md

 Note: See AT&T
 Origin Notes: See AT&T
-graph features handled: acyclic, directed edges
+graph features handled: Acyclic, Directed edges
 Graph features in papers: directed edges,layered graphs,n-layers,planar,generic,directed edges Origin Paper: Drawing Directed Acyclic Graphs: An Experimental Study (https://www.notion.so/Drawing-Directed-Acyclic-Graphs-An-Experimental-Study-7f730ceea4a744e08bf091e8c23e8a95?pvs=21)
 Originally found at: See AT&T